-One of the most mesmerizing spaces in Europe, the tiny main hall of this scuola once served as a meeting house for Venice’s Dalmatian community (Dalmatia is a region of Croatia—schiavoni means “Slavs”).
-Venetian scuole, or schools, were guilds that brought together merchants and craftspeople from certain trades or similar religious devotions.
-Built beside its sister church, San Giovanni di Malta, in the early 16th century, the scuola is most famous for the awe-inspiring painting cycle on its walls, created by Renaissance master Vittore Carpaccio between 1502 and 1509.
-The paintings depict the lives of the Dalmatian patron saints George (of dragon-slaying fame), Tryphon, and Jerome; in the upper hall (Sala dell’Albergo) is Carpaccio’s masterful “Vision of St. Augustine.”
+One of the most mesmerizing spaces in Europe, the tiny main hall of this scuola once served as a meeting house for Venice’s Dalmatian community (Dalmatia is a region of Croatia, and schiavoni means “Slavs”).
+Venetian scuole, or schools, were Middle Age guilds that brought together merchants and craftspeople from certain trades or similar religious devotions.
+Guilds functioned as social clubs, credit unions, even sources of spiritual guidance, and many commissioned elaborate headquarters, hiring the best artists of the day to decorate them.
+The scuole that remain in Venice today house some of the city’s finest art treasures.
+Built beside its sister church, San Giovanni di Malta, in the early 16th century, San Giorgio degli Schiavoni offers a big reason to visit: to admire the awe-inspiring narrative painting cycle on its walls, created by Renaissance master Vittore Carpaccio between 1502 and 1509.
+The paintings depict the lives of the Dalmatian patron saints George (of dragon-slaying fame), Tryphon, and Jerome.
+In the upper hall (Sala dell’Albergo), you’ll also find Carpaccio’s masterful “Vision of St. Augustine.”

 Scuola di San Giorgio degli Schiavoni

 Calle dei Furlani 3259A.

 Our Rating Neighborhood Vaporetto: Rialto Hours Mon 1:30–5:30pm, Tues–Sat 9:30am–5:30pm, Sun 9:30am–1:30pm Transportation Vaporetto: Rialto Phone 041-5228828 Prices Admission 5€